 Our graduate music programs guide students to academic fulfillment through professional training and musicianship, while offering rigrous academics in a range of subjects.

 Each of our music masters degrees nurtures students who wish to prepare for careers as professional performers, teachers, or church musicians.
 A music masters program provides graduates with greater career opportunities, higher earning prospects, and a breadth of knowledge that goes far deeper than any undergraduate program.

-Each 30-hour program follows the traditional semester format with classes scheduled to meet the needs of both full-time and part-time students.
+Each 32-hour program follows the traditional semester format with classes meeting face-to-face or online.
 Summer courses are also available.

 Each degree features a common core curriculum, equaling about 1/3 of the total hours, which encompasses the breadth of scope expected of any graduate degree in music: music theory, music history, and methods of research.

 We are thrilled to offer a fully-online Master of Music in Music Education beginning Fall 2016!